MaeveOfFae/romance-realism/README.md

 ## Highlights

-- Scene carryover capture and prompt summary — completed Notes stay in the stage UI; nothing is injected into the chat transcript, and prompt injection (when enabled) is system-prompt-only and one-shot.
+- Scene carryover capture and compact summaries — completed
+- Optional one-shot system-prompt injection (never written into chat transcript) — completed Notes stay in the stage UI; nothing is injected into the chat transcript, and prompt injection (when enabled) is system-prompt-only and one-shot.

 ## Project layout